 Finally, intimidation is defined as conduct in which a person “place[s] another person in reasonable fear of bodily harm,” but in doing so, does not display or use a weapon, or perpetrate a physical attack.

 If you are facing criminal charges in Virginia it is paramount that you retain experienced legal counsel.
 Assaults and other crimes against the person are offenses for which society demands justice and, in turn, are offenses the prosecution will pursue vigorously.
-However, legal resources are available to you, and Alexandria assault attorneys are ready and willing to assist you.
+However, legal resources are available to you, and our legal team are ready and willing to assist you.

-Assault attorneys have a wealth of experience in navigating the criminal justice system, and are ready to fight passionately to defend your rights.
-Contact an Alexandria assault attorney today for a free initial consultation of your case.
+Our attorneys have a wealth of experience in navigating the criminal justice system, and are ready to fight passionately to defend your rights.
+Contact an Alexandria assault lawyer today for a free initial consultation of your case.

 Do not send us confidential information related to you or your company until you speak with one of our attorneys and get authorization to send that information to us.